 - Press the < ►> button.

-- ▶ The image will appear, and the icon will appear on the upper left to indicate that the camera is connected to a printer.
+- ► The image will appear, and the < < icon will appear on the upper left to indicate that the camera is connected to a printer.

 - ► The <△~> button lamp will light in blue

-- RAW images are not compatible with direct printing. - The camera cannot be used with printers compatible only with CP Direct or Bubble Jet Direct. - When connecting the camera to the printer, do not use any cable other than the interface cable provided. - .
-If there is a long beeping sound in step 5, it indicates a problem with the printer.
-To find out what's wrong, do the following: - 1.
-Press the < > button to playback the image. - 2.
-Press <(SET)>. - 3.
+- RAW images are not compatible with direct printing. - The camera cannot be used with printers compatible only with CP Direct or Bubble Jet Direct - When connecting the camera to the printer, do not use any cable other than the interface cable provided. - If there is a long beeping sound in step 5, it indicates a problem with the printer.
+To find out what's wrong, do the following: Press the < >> button to playback the image and follow the steps - below - 1.
+Press < (SET) >. - 2.
 On the print setting screen, select [Print].